 Next, continue over Knivskjelodden, the northernmost point in Europe, and beautiful Tunes.
 From here, fly across Tufjord.
 See the famous Gjesværstappane, a natural pearl in the middle of the ocean and rich with bird-life, then fly over Honningsvåg City and Kjelvik whilst learning about the history of the area.
 At the conclusion of your helicopter flight-seeing tour, return to the starting point/ airport, and walk back to the pier (if airport: re-board your coach and commence the short drive back to the pier).

-Please note: This tour involves approx. 330 yards/300 meter of walking, with a few steps to negotiate to get board/de-board the helicopter.
+Please note: This tour involves approx. 330 yards/300 meter of walking, with a few steps to negotiate to get on/off the helicopter.
 This tour is suitable for guests with limited mobility but is not wheelchair-accessible, nor recommended for guests prone to motion sickness, guests prone to airsickness and guests who are unable to board without assistance.
 Warm, comfortable clothing with flat, closed-toe walking shoes are recommended.
-Guests must be at least three years old to participate on this tour.
+Guests must be at least six years old to participate on this tour.
 Guests must weigh less than 260 pounds (about 118 kilograms) to participate on this tour.
 Operation of this tour is subject to weather conditions, as are visibility, views and the route chosen.
 Flights may be cancelled on short notice if prevailing weather conditions are deemed to be unsafe.
 Expect waiting times, either before-or-after your flight, in the event of many flights in a row.
 The pilot decides the seating arrangements; please note that not all guests are seated next to a window, but all participants enjoy a good view nonetheless.
 View of the North Cape is not guaranteed, it will depend on the weather conditions.The tour sequence may vary.
 Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.
 Total flying time is approximately 20 minutes.